AndreTeixeira1998/overleafwiki/Server-Pro:-LDAP-Config.md

-Sharelatex LDAP
+Overleaf LDAP
 ==============
 Available in ShareLaTeX Server Pro is the ability to use a LDAP server to manage users.
 It is also possible to use with Active Directory systems.

-Note, versions of ShareLaTeX Server Pro prior to v0.5.1 used a different LDAP configuration format, see [Server Pro: LDAP Config (legacy)](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-LDAP-Config-(legacy)) for more details.
+Note, versions of Overleaf Server Pro prior to v0.5.1 used a different LDAP configuration format, see [Server Pro: LDAP Config (legacy)](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-LDAP-Config-(legacy)) for more details.

 Config
 ---

-Internally, ShareLaTeX LDAP uses the [passport-ldapauth](https://github.com/vesse/passport-ldapauth) library.
+Internally, Overleaf LDAP uses the [passport-ldapauth](https://github.com/vesse/passport-ldapauth) library.
 Most of these configuration options are passed through to the `server` config object which is used to configure `passport-ldapauth`.
 If you are having issues configuring LDAP, it is worth reading the README for `passport-ldapauth` to get a feel for the configuration it expects.

 #### Environment Variables